michal200292/FEM-Solver/README.md

 # FEM-Solver
-Project for my differential equations course
+Project done for my differential equations course.
+The task was to find an approximate solution to a simple second degree differential equation using Finite Element Method.